AI Chat Plugin

 2. Add Plugin to Client

-Register the AI Chat client plugin in your better-stack-client.tsx file:
+Register the AI Chat client plugin in your stack-client.tsx file:

 import { createStackClient } from "@btst/stack/client"